ShovanSaha2020/Rock-Paper-Scissors-2021/README.md

 How to play this game:
 1. At first, the game will ask the user their name.
+2. After that, it will check if there is any rating saved for the user in the 'rating.txt' file.
-2. Then it will ask the user to enter the options they want to use in the game (The comma has to be used to separate the options).
+3. Then it will ask the user to enter the options they want to use in the game (The comma has to be used to separate the options).
-3. If the input is an empty line, the game will run using the default options (rock, paper, scissors).
+4. If the input is an empty line, the game will run using the default options (rock, paper, scissors).
-4. User can see their score by typing '!rating'.
+5. User can see their score by typing '!rating'.
-5. For each draw, the user will get 50 points.
+6. For each draw, the user will get 50 points.
 The user will be awarded 100 points for each win.
 The score will remain unchanged if the user loses.
-6. If the input corresponds to anything else, 'Invalid input' will be displayed.
+7. If the input corresponds to anything else, 'Invalid input' will be displayed.
-7. The game will keep on running until the user types '!exit'.
+8. The game will keep on running until the user types '!exit'.

 ### Example Outputs: